karttur/git-vcs/_posts/2020/2020-02-24-git-gh-pages.markdown

 <figcaption> Github - Create a new repository.</figcaption>
 </figure>

 When the new repo is created, GitHub will show a page with hints on how to proceed with "Quick setup..." and other options.
-Before writing this blog I had a very vague idea about these hints.
-Now I know.

 <figure>
 <img src="../../images/github-new-repo-hints.png">